Updated on 22/11/22 by Emmanuelle_OVO

 Decided to fix in to an OVO plan or switch to another supplier?
 Either way we’ll need to set you up an OVO account.

-If you’re planning a switch this can take several weeks to complete so by setting up an account you can help the switch progress smoothly and be sure you’ll receive an accurate statement covering the time between your move-in and your switch away.
+Even if you’re planning a next day switch, setting up an account with OVO can help the switch progress smoothly and be sure you’ll receive an accurate statement covering the time between your move-in and your switch away.

 Managing your account online

 Once you’ve received that ‘Welcome’ pack, head on over here to log in to your sparkling new OVO online account.
 The same great online features are also available on the OVO app (download for Android or iOS).